tstellanova/sloris/README.md

 #### Projects with external libraries
 If your project includes a library that has not been registered in the Particle libraries system, you should create a new folder named `/lib/<libraryname>/src` under `/<project dir>` and add the `.h`, `.cpp` & `library.properties` files for your library there.
 Read the [Firmware Libraries guide](https://docs.particle.io/guide/tools-and-features/libraries/) for more details on how to develop libraries.
 Note that all contents of the `/lib` folder and subfolders will also be sent to the Cloud for compilation.

-## Compiling your project

-When you're ready to compile your project, make sure you have the correct Particle device target selected and run `particle compile <platform>` in the CLI or click the Compile button in the Desktop IDE.
-The following files in your project folder will be sent to the compile service:

-- Everything in the `/src` folder, including your `.ino` application file
-- The `project.properties` file for your project
-- Any libraries stored under `lib/<libraryname>/src`